Reviews You Can Rely On

 What Other Winter Jackets Should You Consider?

-If a down puffy jacket is what you need, but you are focused on weight, the Rab Neutrino Pro is essentially parallel to the Fordham, but it has a much thinner shell, 800-fill down, and more of a mountaineer vibe.
+If a down puffy jacket is what you need, we've got a full review of down jackets For you to check out.
 The Outdoor Research Stormcraft Down Parka offers the same down fill as the Fordham (700-fill), but it is protected by a dense GoreTex shell, so if you need something that is more resistant to precipitation, it may be the better choice.
+If you're hunting for a great deal on a good, solid winter jacket, consider the L.L.
+Bean Rugged Ridge Parka, which is nearly as weather-resistant and comfortable, has great style, is made well, and is a good choice for moderately cold winters.

 Headed home after testing our Fordham in cold, snow, and wind -- Marmot 1, Mother Nature 0.